 Connecting a Small Wood Stove to a Larger Chimney

-Adapting a Tiny Wood Stove to a Larger Flue Size
+Connecting a Small Wood Stove to a Larger Chimney Size

 Decreasing the flue size smaller than the stove's collar (or flue flange) is almost never permitted.
 Doing so would restrict the flue system to less than required for proper draft, causing smoke to spill out of the air intakes.
-Per NFPA-211 (the industry standard for residential style wood stoves):
+Per NFPA-211 (the industry standard for residential-style wood stoves which we use as a guide for our stoves as well):

 12.4.4 (1) The cross-sectional area of the flue shall not be less than the cross-sectional area of the appliance flue collar, unless specified by the appliance manufacturer.